matuteiglesias/journal/content/Dev/2024-09-19_Developed_LU_Decomposition_with_Enhanced_Pivoting.md

 - Addressed and fixed errors such as 'LinAlgError: singular matrix' and `UFuncTypeError` by updating code examples and handling data types appropriately.

 ### Achievements
-- Successfully implemented LU decomposition with both partial and full pivoting, enhancing numerical stability and error handling.
+- Successfully implemented LU decomposition with both partial and full pivoting, enhancing numerical stability and [[error handling]].
 - Developed a comprehensive [[Python]] implementation for LU decomposition with detailed docstrings and code examples.

 ### Pending Tasks